 Scientists and researchers may:

 - gather information and facts for a specific project which directly relates to their employment overseas or conduct independent research; and

-- share knowledge or advise on an international project that is being led from the UK, provided the visitor is not carrying our research in the UK.
+- share knowledge or advise on an international project that is being led from the UK, provided the visitor is not carrying out research in the UK.

 A Permitted Paid Engagement Visa is for experts in their field coming to the UK to undertake a specific paid engagement for up to one month.